awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

 1. For **Virtual Private Cloud \(VPC\) ID**, choose a VPC where to launch the instances\.

 1. For **Subnets**, choose which subnets in the selected VPC host your instances\.
 By default, all subnets within the selected VPC are selected\.
+**Note**
+AWS Batch on Amazon EKS supports Local Zones\.
+For more information, see [Amazon EKS and AWS Local Zones](https://docs.aws.amazon.com/eks/latest/userguide/local-zones.html) in the *Amazon EKS User Guide*\.

 1. \(Optional\) Expand **Additional configuration**\.